-In the 12 months preceding the Latest Practicable Date, the Company has not purchased any Shares pursuant to the Share Purchase Mandate granted at the Last AGM.
+In the 12 months preceding the Latest Practicable Date, the Company purchased 55,800 Shares by way of Market Purchases pursuant to the Share Purchase Mandate granted at the Last AGM.
+The highest and lowest price paid was S\$1.28 and S\$1.24 per Share respectively.
+The total consideration paid for all of the purchases was S\$70,469.